Balancingrock/SwifterSockets/doc/User Manual.md

 This document will show how to use SwifterSockets for socket programming.

-#Introduction
+# Introduction

 SwifterSockets can be used two ways: either as some syntactic sugar over the Unix socket calls, or as a  abstraction layer over the Unix socket calls.

 In the first case, socket programming is still socket programming.
-It will be necessary to gain some knowledge about socket programming via for example the Beej's guide.
+It will be necessary to gain some knowledge about socket programming, for example the Beej's guide.

 In the second case it is not necessary to learn about socket programming, but it is necessary to learn about SwifterSockets.